dylan-chong/towers-of-hanoi/REPORT.md

 I ran the benchmarking on a dual core, hyper-threaded CPU (i5-5257U) using the script `./run-benchmarks.sh`.
-WARNING: if you run the script and cancel it, you will have to deal with the zombie background processes manually. (`pgrep java |
-xargs kill -9` works nicely, however this code assumes that you have no important Java processes running.)
+WARNING: if you run the script and cancel it, you will have to deal with the zombie background processes manually. (`killall java` works nicely, however this code assumes that you have no important Java processes running.)

 The script runs the benchmarks for each hardcoded number of clients, and each hardcoded chunk size.
 At each iteration, the script instantiates a bunch of